 Water Tower Lookout

-On Mitchell Terrace in Port Augusta West is an old, disused, water tower.
+On Mitchell Terrace in Port Augusta West you will find another of the Port Augusta tourist attractions, an old, disused, water tower.
 You can climb the 90 steps to the top of the tower to enjoy 360 degree views over the town and the Spencer Gulf, all the way to the Flinders Ranges.

 The tower is set in a nice garden location, so spend a few minutes resting after your climb enjoying the gardens and surrounds.

 Pichi Richi Railway

 If you are visiting Port Augusta between March and November take advantage of the cooler weather to ride one of the historic steam trains on the Pichi Richi Railway.
 Either driving to the town of Quorn to catch one of the various train services, or do a return journey from Port Augusta to Quorn on the “Afghan Express”.